LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 end
 ```

-Now, my Rails app has everything it needs to respond when I visit ```localhost:3000/mypage``` in the browser.
+Now, our Rails app has everything it needs to respond when I visit ```localhost:3000/mypage``` in the browser.

 This may be a lot to take in, but let's recap: